danawoodman/docker-node-hello-world/readme.md

 ## Notes & Tips

 - If you make changes to your application, you will need to rebuild your image and restart your container.
-- `docker-machine` is the command the controls the virtual machine that is running Docker on your machine.
+- The `docker-machine` command controls the virtual machine that is running Docker on your machine.
 - View logs for a docker container: `docker logs <container-id>`
 - List the running containers: `docker ps -a`
 - List all local images: `docker images`